Natural0rder/mongodb-k8s/README.md

 Create a new Organization : [My Org.
 Name]

 Create an API Key for the new Organization with an Organization Owner role (save private and public keys)

+4. Deploy a MongoDB Replica Set

+Create a secret